Tomtss/partner-api-docs/maas-pro.md

 }
 ```

 Within each operational Zone(a metropolitan area or city), there are zone areas, such as no-parking areas, slow areas, and operational areas.
 In order to display Zone areas in a partner app, the geolocation can be received using the get zones endpoint.
+Zone areas are rarely updated so we recommend caching Zone areas no more than once every 6 hours.

 ### Supported Zone Areas